CodingMikey/ASP.NET-MVC-C-Project/README.md

 # Live Project for a real customer!
 ASP.NET MVC C# Project W/ code first Entity Framework Database.
 The UI is bootstrap 3.
+This software will be used to manage a collection of construction jobs.
+Admins will be able to create and distribute a weekly schedule assigning users to certain jobs.
+Users will be able to keep track of which job they are assigned to for the week.
+There will also be the ability for admins to post company news and announcements, and chat functionality for the users to socialize.

 ## Front End Stories